ST_Next 2025: Action Beyond Pledges

 Summit Overview:

-Speaker: Padmashri Jadav Payeng
+Speaker: Padma Shri Jadav “Molai” Payeng

-Through quiet persistence and a deep reverence for nature, Payeng transformed that wasteland into a vibrant ecosystem teeming with wildlife—including elephants, Bengal tigers, rhinoceroses, deer, and over a hundred species of birds.
+Through quiet persistence and a deep reverence for nature, Mr. Payeng transformed that wasteland into a vibrant ecosystem teeming with wildlife—including elephants, Bengal tigers, rhinoceroses, deer, and over a hundred species of birds.
 What makes this forest even more remarkable is that it was created entirely by one man, planting one tree at a time.

 Today, the Molai Forest stands not just as a green sanctuary, but as a living classroom for researchers, botanists, and field ecologists.
 It demonstrates what long-term commitment to conservation can truly achieve.